themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 ![](/images/nlp-aug-keyboard-error-example.png){.img-center}

 - **Unigram Noising**
-This method has been used by [Xie et al.](https://arxiv.org/abs/1703.02573) and also the [UDA](https://arxiv.org/abs/1904.12848) paper.
+This method has been used by [Xie et al.](https://arxiv.org/abs/1703.02573) and the [UDA](https://arxiv.org/abs/1904.12848) paper.
 The idea is to perform replacement with words sampled from the unigram frequency distribution.
 This frequency is basically how many times each word occurs in the training corpus.
 ![](/images/nlp-aug-unigram-noise.png){.img-center}

 - **Blank Noising**
 This method has been proposed by [Xie et al.](https://arxiv.org/abs/1703.02573) in their paper.
 The idea is to replace some random word with a placeholder token.
 The paper uses "_" as the placeholder token.
 In the paper, they use it as a way to avoid overfitting on specific contexts as well as a smoothing mechanism for the language model.
-The technique helped improve perplexity and BLEU scores in the paper.
+The technique helped improve perplexity and BLEU scores.
 ![](/images/nlp-aug-blank-noising.png){.img-center}

 - **Sentence Shuffling**